blenderous/blenderous.github.io/cv.md

 ## Experience

-I have worked in various organizations for 5 years and including the period when I did freelance work, I have a total experience of 8 years and 9 months.
+I have worked in various organizations for 5 years and including the period when I did freelance work, I have a total experience of 9 years.

+### Infosys India Pvt Ltd, working from Madurai *(June 2021 - present)*
+- Worked on creating a functionality for a website using `jQuery`
+- Created a couple of components using `React JS` and `Typescript`.

-### Freelance work on various projects, Madurai *(May 2020 - October 2020)*
+### Freelance work on various projects, Madurai *(May 2020 - May 2021)*
 - Created an e-commerce website using `Wordpress` and `WooCommerce` [https://balaemedic.com/](https://balaemedic.com/)

 ### Freelance project for Ahana Hospitals, Madurai *(Jan 2020 - March 2020)*